dibakash/dibakash/README.md

 - My self-taught programming got a real shape after qualifying for the "IIT Madras BS Degree in Programming and Data Science"
 - IIT Madras solidified my confidence and knowledge in the field of tech, web dev, and especially Application development and Data science.
 - I am looking forward to creating real value with the skills that I have gained and will gain in this wonderful journey.
 - 👀 I’m interested in ...
-Dev-ops, App dev, mobile apps, entrepreneurhips, Open to Dev / Data Science Jobs
+Dev-ops, App dev, mobile apps, entrepreneurship, Open to Dev / Data Science Jobs
-- 🌱 I’m currently learning ...
-PDSA, DBMS, Linear Algebra, Statistics for Data Science
+- 🌱 I’m currently learning: Vue, React, Django, Flask, Flutter, Persuing IIT Madras BS Degree Course
-- 📫 How to reach me ... dibakash@gmail.com
+- 📫 How to reach me ... dibakash@gmail.com, +91-9127065464

 <!---
 dibakash/dibakash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.